Sweet Valley Senior Year: New characters

 Melissa was Will's manipulative, insecure and possessive girlfriend.
-She was cheerleading captain for the El Carro squad, but lost captaincy of the Sweet Valley squad to Tia Ramirez and of whom she developed a bitter rivalry with When Melissa discovered that Will had been cheating on her with Jessica Wakefield, she led a vendetta against Jessica, which included spreading vicious rumours and attempting to sabotage her cheerleading try-outs.
+She was cheerleading captain for the El Carro squad, but lost captaincy of the Sweet Valley squad to Tia Ramirez and of whom she developed a bitter rivalry.
+When Melissa discovered that Will had been cheating on her with Jessica Wakefield, she led a vendetta against Jessica, which included spreading vicious rumours and attempting to sabotage her cheerleading try-outs.
 Melissa was able to turn Lila Fowler and Amy Sutton against Jessica.
 However, Annie and Jade weren't swayed and called her out for hurting Jessica.
 Melissa was devastated when Will broke up with her for Jessica and attempted suicide.
 During her breakup from Will, following his football injury, she dated Ken Matthews.
 She and Will maintain an on-and-off relationship through the series, though they are together at the end of the series.
-Melissa's antagonism towards Jessica came back to haunt her when Tia and Annie informed the school about her behavior and she was kicked out of the cheerleading squad.
+Melissa's antagonism towards Jessica came back to haunt her when Tia and Annie informed the school about her behavior and she was kicked off the cheerleading squad.
 Her close friends were Cherie Reese and Gina Cho until they abandoned Melissa after feeling guilty for how they treated Jessica.
 The only friend who remains at Melissa's side is Amy as Lila reconciled her friendship with Jessica.
-However, when forced to plan a high school dance, Melissa shows Jessica respect after seeing that she refuses a date with Will since she cares about Jeremy.
+However, when forced to plan a high school dance, Melissa shows Jessica respect after seeing that she refuses a date with Will since Jessica cares about Jeremy.